echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 For further processing of your data, it is helpful to acquire as many details on the measurement as possible in a structured way.
 The following categories are used by the [echemdb metadata-schema](https://github.com/echemdb/metadata-schema) and serve as examples to create your schema.

-**curation**: Details on the persons involved in the data acquisition process.
+**curation**: Details on the people involved in the data acquisition process.

 ```{note}
 The name curation refers to the curation process of the measured data.
 The list can be extended later, when data is modified, reused or curated by other people.